City of Gulfport July 4th CelebrationWednesday, July 4th 2018 GPS: 5500 Shore Blvd. S. Gulfport, FL

 Wake up early and bring the kids to the Gulfport Marina’s Fishing Derby at the Michael J. Yakes Recreation Complex’s (5730 Shore Blvd.
 S.) from 8:00 A.M. to 11:00 A.M.
 Registration is on the seawall and is always free.
 Registration starts at 7:30 A.M. the day of the event.
 Please bring your own fishing pole as the Marina’s staff will provide bait and prizes.

-Immediately following the fishing derby is the Free Family Sand Sculpture Contest sponsored by the Gulfport Recreation Division.
-This event will take place from 10:30 A.M. to 12:30 P.M. on Gulfport’s very own Municipal Beach.
-The theme is “Red, White & Blue,” so bring your own tools and supplies, registration begins at 10 A.M.
+The Free Family Sand Sculpture Contest sponsored by the Gulfport Recreation Division will take place from 10:00 A.M. to 12:00 P.M. on Gulfport’s very own Municipal Beach.
+The theme is “Red, White & Blue,” so bring your own tools and supplies, registration begins at 9:30 A.M.

 Immediately following the Parade, the Gulfport Special Events Trolley will loop the City’s offsite parking locations until 10 P.M. including north of Gulfport Boulevard with the Municipal Marina’s last scheduled drop off at 9:45 P.M.
 If you see the trolley, just give the driver a wave and they will pick you up along the route.
 Please click here for the trolley route.

 Remote parking areas include: